EricLBuehler/PerceiverIO-Classifier/README.md

 # PerceiverIO Classifier

-Implementation of a Perceiver IO classifier in Pytorch by Eric Buehler
+Implementation of a Perceiver IO classifier in PyTorch by Eric Buehler

 ## PerceiverIO
 The PerceiverIO used in this model is lucidrains's implemenation, found at https://github.com/lucidrains/perceiver-pytorch.